Ranon/neuron/Recipes.md

 I like to cook a few different types of things.

 ## Sous Vide

 [Sous vide](https://ranon.github.io/neuron/sous_vide.html) is the water bath method.
 You can use some instant pots or a more purposeful device.

 ## Grilling

-The best way to cook food.
+The other best way to cook food.
+I like to grill in the summer.

-### Chicken

-- Cut the chicken in half along the back bone.
-- Push the chic
+## Baking